nguyenanhgiau/a4rpi-scripts/README.md

 # Android4Rpi - scripts

-For the main project, see [https://github.com/csimmonds/a4rpi-local-manifest](https://github.com/csimmonds/a4rpi-local-manifest)
+For the main project, see [main project](https://github.com/nguyenanhgiau/local_manifests/tree/rpi4-a11-telephony)

 # Flash image to sdcard
 If the flashing machine and the building machine is the same, just run command: